-According to the 13-credit policy, if you are a degree-seeking undergraduate student, including transfer, you are required to pay a flat tuition rate based on 13 credits no matter what your credit load.
+According to the 13-credit requirement, if you are a degree-seeking undergraduate student, including transfer, you are required to pay a flat tuition rate based on 13 credits no matter what your credit load.
 This means that any credits beyond 13 are available at no additional charge.
 Even when you take 12 or fewer credits, you will pay the 13-credit flat tuition rate unless you have an approved 13-credit Exemption Request.
-The policy does not apply to May or summer sessions.
+The requirement does not apply to May or summer sessions.

 Student status credit requirements